MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_12_explore_senstivity_labels.md

 ### Review

-In this demo, you showed of sensitivity labels.
-You showed the settings for existing sensitivity labels that had already been created and the corresponding policy to publish the label.
-Then you showed how to apply a label and the impact of that label, from the perspective of a user.
+In this demo, you showed the settings that can be configured for sensitivity labels and the settings for policies to publish sensitivity labels.
+You also showed how to apply a label and the impact of that label, from the perspective of a user.